Gas-filled tube

 A compact fluorescent bulb is a household application of a gas-filled tube.

-A gas-filled tube, also commonly known as a discharge tube or formerly as a Plücker tube, is an arrangement of electrodes in a gas within an insulating, temperature-resistant envelope.
+A gas-filled tube, also commonly known as a discharge tube or formerly as a Plücker tube, (after the German mathematician and physicist) is an arrangement of electrodes in a gas within an insulating, temperature-resistant envelope.
 Gas-filled tubes exploit phenomena related to electric discharge in gases, and operate by ionizing the gas with an applied voltage sufficient to cause electrical conduction by the underlying phenomena of the Townsend discharge.
 A gas-discharge lamp is an electric light using a gas-filled tube; these include fluorescent lamps, metal-halide lamps, sodium-vapor lamps, and neon lights.
 Specialized gas-filled tubes such as krytrons, thyratrons, and ignitrons are used as switching devices in electric devices.

 The voltage required to initiate and sustain discharge is dependent on the pressure and composition of the fill gas and geometry of the tube.
 Although the envelope is typically glass, power tubes often use ceramics, and military tubes often use glass-lined metal.
 Both hot cathode and cold cathode type devices are encountered.